After recovering from deadly virus, PM Boris Johnson warns too dangerous to relax lockdown | The New Daily

-Four weeks after contracting the coronavirus, UK prime minister Boris Johnson is back at work and has warned against easing social distancing measures too early, fearing a deadly second outbreak.
+Four weeks after contracting the coronavirus, British PM Boris Johnson is back at work and has warned against easing social distancing measures too early, fearing a deadly second outbreak.

-“If we can show the same spirit of unity and determination as we’ve all shown in the past six weeks then I have absolutely no doubt that we will beat it,” the 55-year-old said, standing behind a podium outside his Downing Street home, for the first time, one month and a day after testing positive.
+“If we can show the same spirit of unity and determination as we’ve all shown in the past six weeks then I have absolutely no doubt that we will beat it,” the 55-year-old said, standing behind a podium outside his Downing Street home, for the first time in a month and a day since he tested positive.

 “We must also recognise the risk of a second spike, the risk of losing control of that virus and letting the reproduction rate go back over one because that would mean not only a new wave of death and disease but also an economic disaster.